10 Conspiracy Theories That Sounded Crazy…Until They Turned Out to Be True

 8. The CIA Helped Smuggle Cocaine Into the U.S.

 Sounds wild, right?
 But in the 80s and 90s, investigative journalists uncovered evidence that CIA-backed groups in Latin America were trafficking cocaine, and some of it fueled the crack epidemic in U.S. cities.
+This definitely adds some fuel to the fire when you think about how the crack epidemic flooded into lower classes in the U.S. and tore apart families of certain social standings.

 The official story gets murky, but even Senate investigations admitted “lapses in oversight” and indirect involvement.